CeriW/fnaf1-ai-simulator/research/how-the-game-works.md

 * He succeeds a movement opportunity
 * The cameras are up and you are looking at a camera that isn't 4B

+## TODO - DOES FREDDY ONLY MOVE ONCE BONNIE AND CHICA ARE GONE?
+WHAT IF THEY'RE AT 0?

 ### How Freddy differs to Bonnie and Chica

 * Freddy cannot enter your office when your camera is down.
 He can only enter while you are looking at a camera that isn't 4B while the doors are open.